CSCI1090-S24/ps3/README.md

 A lot of what we do in the machine learning part of data science is try to maximize (or minimize) the value of some mathematical function $f(x)$.
 We will see later how this can help us provide the mostly likely predictions or classifications when we give input to a model.

 One way to do this is to sweep through possible values for $x$ and see which one gives us the maxmimum (or minimum) output.
-You start by setting $x$ to be some small starting value, calculate $f(x)$ with that value of $x$, and then you slowly it increase $x$ by some regular interval, each time calculating $f(x)$ until you $x$ reaches some larger ending value.
+You start by setting $x$ to be some small starting value, calculate $f(x)$ with that value of $x$, and then slowly increase $x$ by some regular interval, each time calculating $f(x)$, until $x$ reaches some larger ending value.
 You keep track of which value of $x$ gave you the largest (or smallest) output.

 In this problem, we  want to find the value of $x$ that maximizes $f(x)$ where $f(x)$ is the quadratic function you all remember from high school: